 If the SP subfield in the DMG Sensing Measurement Setup Request frame is set to 1, the Sounding

-Duration field contains the maximum duration of sounding PPDUs including the SBIFS transmitted
+Duration field contains the maximum duration of sounding transmitted

-by the sensing responder in all DMG sensing instances.
-If the SP subfield in the DMG Sensing Measurement Setup Request frame is set to 0, the Sounding Duration field contains the duration of sounding PPDUs including the SBIFS transmitted by the sensing responder in the first DMG sensing instance.
-When the sensing type is set to Coordinated Monostatic, the sounding PPDUs refer to DMG Sensing Monostatic PPDUs.
+by the sensing responder among all DMG sensing instances belonging to the same DMG Measurement setup ID.
+If the SP subfield in the DMG Sensing Measurement Setup Request frame is set to 0, the Sounding Duration field contains the duration of sounding phasetransmitted by the sensing responder in the first DMG sensing instance.
+The value of the Sounding Duration field is equal to the sum of the sounding PPDUs and SBIFS between them.
+The sounding PPDUs refer to DMG Sensing Monostatic PPDUs.
 This field is in the unit of microsecond.
 A value of 0 indicates that the sensing responder does not transmit any sounding PPDUs.

 — If the SP subfield in the DMG Sensing Measurement Setup Request frame is set to 1, the Report

-Duration field contains the maximum duration of the DMGreport frame transmitted by the sensing responder in all DMG sensing instances.
-If the SP subfield in the DMG Sensing Measurement Setup Request frame is set to 0, the Report Duration field contains the duration of the report frame transmitted by the sensing responder in the first DMG sensing instances.
-When the sensing type is set to the Coordinated Monostatic, the report frame refers to the DMG Sensing Measurement Report
+Duration field contains the maximum duration of the DMG Sensing Measurement Report

+frame transmitted by the sensing responder among all DMG sensing instances belonging to the same DMG Measurement setup ID.
+If the SP subfield in the DMG Sensing Measurement Setup Request frame is set to 0, the Report Duration field contains the duration of the DMG Sensing Measurement Report frame transmitted by the sensing responder in the first DMG sensing instance.
-frame.

 This field is in the unit of microsecond.
 A value of 0 indicates that the sensing responder does

 not transmit any report frame.